About the Award

 Candidates must meet each of these qualifications to be eligible for this award:

-- You must submit a complete application packet (see details below) by the application deadline.
+- You must submit a complete application by the deadline.

 - You must be enrolled in a program of study (undergraduate or graduate) in one of the following areas at an accredited institution: